tplinderoth/PopGenomicsTools/README.md

 Contact: Tyler Linderoth, lindero1@msu.edu
 __________________________________________________________________

-To compile all programs `cd` in the PopGenomicsTools directory and then type
+To compile all programs `cd` into the PopGenomicsTools directory and then type
 ```
 make
 ```